Grahp/Website/pages/Regular Outline Grammars.md

 On the other hand, it does allow for a great amount of squishing/stacking subsequent strokes.
 When you don't care about the vowels, you can heavily stack multi-syllable words, such as "catatonic" into `KA*T/T*FRPBG` (To see why `*` is used there, check out [[Onyx Syllabic Splitting|Onyx syllabic splitting]]).

-- (This does allow for a great amount of squishing, demonstrate that here)

 Another kind of flavor of subsequent vowel omission that I do not have a good name for involves only using final chords in all subsequent strokes.

 ## Just stop and leave this page